AshishBora/unblock-me-solver/README.md

 ### Instructions

-- Follow the setup [here](https://developer.android.com/studio/command-line/adb.html) and make sure you can relay simple touch/swipe commands to your Android device.
+- Follow the steps [here](https://developer.android.com/studio/command-line/adb.html) and make sure you can relay simple touch/swipe commands to your Android device.
 - Open the game on the phone
 - On the terminal, run